andrewsoong/WRF_Tools/README.md

 WRFDA-4DVAR: Shell scripts to run WRFDA 4DVAR system, I seperate each process just the convenience of tuning.

 WRF_MCS: Some scripts used in my MCS study, details please see the README in the folder

+wrf_hydro_forcing: These scripts are used in the WRF-Hydro forcing engine